 You may have font problems with the EPS file.
 Make sure to outline your fonts in inDesign before exporting your eps file.

 If you design with a lot of images, your exported eps file may be hugh.
-In effect your final file will be larger than needed and include more pixel information than the printer really needs.
+In effect your final file will be larger than needed and include more Pixels are the smallest unit of a digital display or digital image.
+A raster or bitmap image is made...
+More information than the printer really needs.
 See article Managing File Sizes.

 Same as the .pdf, your printer will not be able to edit your file.